igsemenov/igsemenov/README.md

 ### Motivation Behind

 **Overall Goal**
-- To develop an efficient framework that operates between high-fidelity simulations and low-fidelity models.
+- To develop a *lightweight* framework positioned between *high-fidelity simulations* and *low-fidelity models*.

 **Technical Objectives**
 - Developing a flexible tool for *domain decomposition* and *boundary condition transfer*.